DeAmir/deamir.github.io/docs/redesign-verification.md

 dummy source was then deleted, the production site was rebuilt, and checks confirmed that its post, subject, and category routes left no generated trace.

-## Remaining acceptance gates

-1. Amir reviews and approves the local visual implementation.
-2. After approval, run the full suite again, commit only approved files, deploy through GitHub Pages, and verify the production URLs in a fresh browser.
+## Ongoing deployment gate

+Each refinement must pass the automated suite and responsive browser checks, then complete both GitHub Pages workflows and a fresh production browser check.